joekleinsorge/freshlab/README.md

-# GitOps Homelab Project aka "Freshlab"
+# Freshlab: My GitOps Homelab Project

 This is my GitOps homelab, or "Freshlab" because it's the latest version that I haven't burned down yet.